amulet1989/Redis_producer-consumer_example/README.md

 *Tip:* If you want to stop it, use `Ctrl+C` keys.

 3. Finally, let's run Jupyter so we can open our notebooks:
+   - [Redis_Producer.ipynb](https://github.com/amulet1989/Redis_producer-consumer_example/blob/main/Redis_Producer.ipynb) It's the user that asks for service, it adds tasks to the Redis queue and waits for the answer by reading the Hash Table.
+   - [Redis_Consumer.ipynb](https://github.com/amulet1989/Redis_producer-consumer_example/blob/main/Redis_Consumer.ipynb) It's the service that is reading the queue for users' tasks and returns the answers for every task through a Hash table.

 ```bash
 $ jupyter notebook